-The authors tested the vitamin A level in 20 children with measles in California, and to their surprise, half of them had a low level of vitamin A (less than 0.7), despite the fact that everyone was well fed.
-In the control group of uninfected children, all had normal levels of vitamin A. In the second control group (patients with other infectious diseases), 30% had a low level of vitamin A. All patients had measles and a low level of retinol-binding protein and prealbumin. assume to have well-nourished American children, the level of vitamin A during measles is not lowered.
-They also suggest that the level of vitamin A drops and other infectious diseases.
+The authors tested vitamin A levels in 20 children with measles in California.
+To their surprise, half of them had low levels of vitamin A (less than 0.7), despite the fact that all of them had good nutrition.
+In the control group of uninfected children, all had normal vitamin levels.
+In the second control group (patients with other infectious diseases), 30% had a low level of vitamin A. All patients with measles also had a low level of retinol-binding protein and prealbumin.
+The authors conclude that it is impossible to further suggest that in well-fed American children, vitamin A levels during measles are not lowered.
+They also suggest that vitamin A levels decrease during other infectious diseases.